-How to Choose the Right Domain Name?
+How to Choose a Domain Name?
+Learn the Best Practices

 A domain name is what the visitors will write into the search bar of their web browsers to access your site.